jiangyuezhao05/jiangyuezhao05.github.io/_pages/about.md

   - /about.html
 ---
 <p>
   Hi, this is Jiangyue!
-I am a third-year undergraduate student at the School of Information Management and Engineering (SIME),
+I am a third-year undergraduate student at
+  <a href="https://sime.sufe.edu.cn/" target="_blank" rel="noopener">the School of Information Management and Engineering (SIME)</a>,
   <a href="https://www.sufe.edu.cn/" target="_blank" rel="noopener">Shanghai University of Finance and Economics (SUFE)</a>.
 </p>